 your HD Radio, you'll find that other stations offer hidden channels, too, and many of them are commercial-free, too!

 How do I find a new HD radio?

-If you chose to search the web for HD Radio, unfortunately you will probably bring up many non-HD Radios.
-Why is this?
-Well, catalog writers aren't aware of the difference, and still use the term "HD" to try to say that their radio is high quality.
+their radio is high quality.
 HD Radio is actually a trademarked term only for radios with this new digital technology.
-Look for the logo!
+Again, look for the logo!